 Finally, a two months window to define different cohorts appeared to be a reasonable hypothesis since four months-spaced subsamples provided close to significant subdivision signatures.
 This suggests that T. lewisi generation time fits well to the average or median life cycle time of 1-2 months previously proposed for T. lewisi (Hoare, 1972).
 This is also in very good agreement with that found in T. brucei gambiense (Koffi, De Meeûs et al., 2009).

 The nine newly developed T. lewisi-specific microsatellite markers provide important insights on African (not Asian) atypical trypanosome ecology, and opens the gate to promising avenues of research.
 However, our conclusions will need to be refined using larger sample sizes, at smaller geographic scales and, if possible, with better amplified markers and samples tested for quality of DNA.
 As far as the study of Asian isolates is concerned, our data strongly suggest that a new and specifically designed set of markers could be required.
-Indeed the spectacular proportion of amplification failures observed here for a panel of South-East Asian samples could be linked to a poor quality DNA although these isolates may probably belong to very distant lineages as compared to their African counterparts.
+Indeed, the spectacular proportion of amplification failures observed here for a panel of South-East Asian samples could be linked to a poor-quality DNA although these isolates may probably belong to very distant lineages as compared to their African counterparts.

 Acknowledgements

 The authors would like to thank Marc Desquesnes CIRAD INTERTRYP Toulouse France (secretary, with Philippe Truc of the NAHIAT: Network on Atypical Human Infections by Animal Trypanosomes) for useful discussions on T. lewisi life cycle.
 Sathaporn Jittapalapong and Anamika Karnchanabanthoeng Kritiyakan, Faculty of Veterinary Technology, Kasetsart University (Bangkok, Thailand), and Bernard Carcy provided DNAs from Thailand with the support of French ANR funded projects CERoPath (ANR 07 BDIV 012) and FutureHealthSEA (ANR-17-CE35-0003).
 We thank Anne-Laure Bañuls for providing DNAs and samples from Senegal.
+Authors would also want to thank Gabriele Schönian and one anonymous referee for their comments and suggestions that helped improving this manuscript.

 Authors' contributions